Burton Cobrashark Review And Buying Advice

 Adjustability: Like all Burton bindings it’s excellent.
 The ankle strap and toe strap can be adjusted with or without a tool but you still need a tool for dialing out the bindings.
 Now when it comes to adjusting the binding to every minor need there isn’t a better binding.
 This isn’t special to the Cobrashark but it’s common with almost all Burton Bindings.

-Comfort: From the extra cushioning to the very comfortable straps the Burton Cobrashark does what most Burton Bindings do and that is offer great comfort.
+Comfort: From the extra cushioning to the very comfortable straps the Burton Cobrashark does what most Burton Bindings do and that offers great comfort.
 For those that don’t like a binding that starts with some forward lean at the lowest setting then it could be a little uncomfortable.

 Flex- Now the flex in the high back is pretty stiff which would lead you to believe that the Cobrashark will be very responsive but that just isn’t the case.